RosettaCommons/documentation/application_documentation/rna/rna-denovo-setup.md

 extract_lowenergy_decoys.py H2H3H4_run1b_openH3_SOLUTION1.out 10

-Inspect in Pymol.
+Inspect in Pymol, using, e.g., the commands available in [RiboVis](https://ribokit.github.io/RiboVis/).
 (For an automated workflow, you can also cluster these runs and just carry forward the top 5 clusters.)
 Demo files are available in:
 `       demos/public/rna_puzzle/step3_farfar/      `